AntoineRondelet/sgx-playground/README.md

 **Note2:** If you want to run the program on the hardware mode (set `SGX_MODE=HW`), then, depending on your OS, a problem might occur when you launch the executable.
 Make sure to have `libprotobuf.so.9` somewhere in your libraries.
 (You can install it by having a look [here](https://altlinux.pkgs.org/sisyphus/classic-x86_64/libprotobuf-compat9-2.6.1-alt2.x86_64.rpm.html))

+**Note3:** Some explanations about C and C++ interactions can be found [here](https://stackoverflow.com/questions/3789340/combining-c-and-c-how-does-ifdef-cplusplus-work)

 ## Attacks

 ### Timing attacks